microsoft/competeai/README.md

 ## Introduction

-The experimental framework for "[CompeteAI: Understanding the Competition Behaviors in Large Language Model-based Agents](https://arxiv.org/abs/2310.17512)".
+The experimental framework for "[CompeteAI: Understanding the Competition Dynamics in Large Language Model-based Agents](https://arxiv.org/abs/2310.17512)".
 The work is published at ICML 2024 as an Oral presentation.

 ![image](https://github.com/user-attachments/assets/9b027583-62cf-4956-b5a9-ef4573631d54)